 HARP - the Home Affordable Refinance Program was created by FHFA specifically to help homeowners current on their mortgage payments, but underwater on their mortgages.

 FHFA economists and policy experts provide reliable research and policy analysis about critical topics impacting the nation’s housing finance sector.

 Meet the experts...

 Key Topics pages provide information about FHFA's work on a range of issues facing the nation and highlight the most relevant related news releases, reports, statements and web pages on the respective topics.

 The Honorable Melvin L. Watt of Charlotte, NC sworn in on January 6, 2014 to a 5-year term as the first Senate-confirmed Director of FHFA.

 Read more about Director Watt

 In 2011, the Federal Housing Finance Agency initiated litigation against 18 financial institutions involving allegations of securities law violations and, in some instances, fraud in the sale of private-label securities (PLS) to Fannie Mae and Freddie Mac.
-Below is a list of the cases, with amounts of any settlements reached in 2013 and 2014.
+Below is a list of the cases, with amounts of any settlements reached in 2013 through July 2017.
 Settlement amounts result from various factors, including statutory requirements, number of securities, unique circumstances of each matter and litigation risks.

-*Case litigated in spring 2015, FHFA prevailed, now on appeal to United States Court of Appeals for the Second Circuit.
+*Case litigated in spring 2015, verdict in FHFA's favor; and now on appeal to United States Court of Appeals for the Second Circuit (argued Nov.
+2016).